 Losing a massive amount of weight with the help of bariatric surgery can be life-changing.
 Many patients who eventually turn to procedures like the gastric sleeve, gastric bypass, and non-surgical gastric balloon have tried everything under the sun to lose weight, to no avail.
 Bariatric surgery helps obese patients defeat obesity to achieve their health goals.

-85% of bariatric patients have goals that go beyond health, causing them to seek out post-bariatric body contouring surgery.
+85% of bariatric patients have goals beyond health, causing them to seek post-bariatric body contouring surgery.

-Post-bariatric body contouring represents a range of procedures aimed at improving your body image and body shape goals.
+Post-bariatric body contouring represents a range of procedures to improve your body image and shape goals.
 The most popular body contouring surgeries for post-bariatric patients include the waist/abdomen (abdominoplasty), upper arms (arm lift), chest (breast augmentation), and buttocks (butt lift), in that order.

-Liposuction is a popular cosmetic surgery that is also used for post-bariatric body contouring.
+Liposuction is a popular cosmetic surgery used for post-bariatric body contouring.
 Liposuction removes stubborn fat from strategic locations around the body.
 Lipo is used on the abdomen, arms, chest, thighs, and buttocks.
 It is also used on the chin, neck, and even the calves and ankles.

 Despite its ability to target fat, liposuction is not considered a means for weight loss.
-Rather, the cosmetic procedure is used for the reduction of fat in targeted areas.
-You will lose some weight in the area where liposuction is performed, but not to any significant degree.
+Rather, the cosmetic procedure is used to reduce fat in targeted areas.
+You will lose some weight in the area where liposuction is performed, but not significantly.
 The goal of lipo after bariatric surgery is to slim the area down, improve muscle tone, and boost your self-esteem.